tr7200/Vadam/README.md

 completely uninformative prior that will *NOT* yield viable results by the authors' own admission (appendix K.3).
-According to the relevant section of the paper, finding the right value of Lambda is beyond the scope of the paper but an example Hyperas script that tunes Adam simultaneously on learning rate and prior precision is offered here to address this.
+According to the relevant section of the paper, finding the right value of Lambda is beyond the scope of the paper but an example Hyperas script that tunes Vadam simultaneously on learning rate and prior precision is offered here to address this.
 - This verision of the Vadam algorithm follows slides 11 of 15 from the 2018 ICML presentation [slides](https://goo.gl/ouZRkM), which is slightly